Sunbird-RC/gcp-devops/README.md

 #### Setup Service Account

-Current authenticated user will handover control to a **Service Account** which would be used for all subsequent resource deployment and management
+Current authenticated user will hand over control to a **Service Account** which would be used for all subsequent resource deployment and management

 ```bash
 gcloud iam service-accounts create $GSA_DISPLAY_NAME --display-name=$GSA_DISPLAY_NAME